Minister defends Lee Anderson over ‘robust’ comments on migrants shunning barge

 Former shadow home secretary Diane Abbott, currently an Independent MP, wrote on Twitter: “A new low even for the Tories.”

+“Wrong again… I told illegal migrants to go back to France, not genuine asylum seekers,” he wrote.

+Decisions have not yet been made on the applications of those being transferred on to Bibby Stockholm, meaning it is currently not possible to confirm whether they have been deemed “genuine” or not.

-Freedom from Torture, a refugee charity, said the “dehumanising and inflammatory” language would put people seeking sanctuary in the UK at “real risk”.
+Freedom from Torture, a refugee charity, said the “dehumanising and inflammatory” language puts people seeking sanctuary in the UK at “real risk”.

 Natasha Tsangarides, associate director of advocacy for the organisation, said: “Time and time again, we’re seeing Government ministers amping up the cruelty of their anti-refugee rhetoric to distract from their own catastrophic mismanagement of both the asylum system and of this country.